 I woke up with Hawaiian dreams in my mind.
 Actually to be honest I woke up with Southern California in my mind – which to me really means avocados, sun, flip flops and having access to every type of cuisine under the sun!
-This Ahi Tuna Poke Bowl with Citrus Ponzu and Creamy Sriracha Sauce is what my dreams are made of!
+This Poke Bowl recipe is what my dreams are made of!
+Tuna Poke!!

 What is Poke?